-Our sister site Apprenticeships.scot has information how to become an apprentice, and what's available for you.
+Our sister site Apprenticeships.scot has information on how to become an apprentice, and what's available for you.

-Foundation Apprenticeships: Start getting the skills you need for work, while you're at school
+Foundation Apprenticeships: Skills for work, learned while at school

 Still in school?
-You could start an apprenticeship alongside your other subjects.
+Why not start an apprenticeship alongside your other subjects?

 Modern Apprenticeships: Get a job, get paid, get qualified